dmlc/xgboost/doc/tutorials/intercept.rst

 And the offset is defined as log link applied to the exposure variable:
 :math:`\ln{exposure}`.
-Let :math:`c` be the count and :math:`\beta` be the exposure, substituting the response :math:`y` in our formulation of base margin:
+Let :math:`c` be the count and :math:`\beta` be the exposure, substituting the response :math:`y` in our previous formulation of base margin:

 .. math::

    g{\frac{E[c_i]}{\beta_i}} = F(x_i)

-Substitute :math:`g` with :math:`\ln` for Poisson:
+Substitute :math:`g` with :math:`\ln` for Poisson regression:

 .. math::